- The takeaway from this episode is … there will be many things you will need to back out of in the near future.

-personally, financial, work, and relationships.
-At some point in your life, these are all perceived as dilemmas.
+These dilemmas are personal, financial, work, and relationships.
+At some point in your life, these become dilemmas.
 Is a dilemma something you must figure out? … something you must question? … something you think you can’t avoid?
-It could be all of these depending on your perspective, which is the basis for how big you will perceive any one of these dilemmas to be.
+It could be all of these depending on your situation, which is the basis for how big you will perceive any one of these dilemmas to be.

-We can tell you that the dilemmas are caused by you being overextended.
+We can tell you that the dilemmas you will face are caused by overextension.

 You overextend yourself by wanting too much, and having too much, as things get out of control.
-You can no longer keep up with the demands causing the dilemmas.
-So, how do you fix it?
+You can no longer keep up with the demands associated with all the stuff, causing more dilemmas.
+So, how do you fix this?
 Where do you start?
 Where do you want to go?

-We see you gaining something and not losing something.
+We see you gaining something – not losing anything.

 If you rented a place near where you work, or shop, would you even need a car?
 How much money would you save by not owning a car?
 You would no longer have to pay insurance, fuel, maintenance, and unexpected repairs, while the car drops in value every year?
 What if you could walk or ride a bike to work, or even carpool to go shopping and pay for their fuel.
 You would certainly pay much less than owning an automobile.

 Does this mean you’ve lost something?
 Of course not.
 It means that you have gained another new freedom in your life.
 Once you begin looking at all the things you have accumulated through mindless overextension, you will then see how your thinking was flawed before you got yourself in those dilemmas.
-You create your dilemmas and you can back out of them just as easily as you got into them, while never losing anything.”
+You create your dilemmas and you can back out of them just as easily as you got into them.

 - Your dilemmas are all self-made.

-- By eliminating these dilemmas in your life, you are not losing anything.
-You are getting your freedom back.
+- By eliminating these dilemmas in your life, you are not losing anything – you have a new appreciation for the freedom you got back.

 - Your desire to own things has now turned a table because now they own you.

-How It Works: People have been programmed to consume.
-Without all the consumption the corporations could have never achieved what they have.
-They gained tremendous control, while you forfeited your freedoms.
-With freedom comes your inner peace and ability to do the things you want to do.
+With freedom comes your inner peace and ability to do the things you’ve put off for years.
 It’s not about having things, but doing and experiencing things.
 You won’t know how good it feels until you do it.
 The harder it is to release the things in your life causing the dilemmas , the better you will feel once it’s behind you. ~ Linda Deir